ka-dyn/ExpandedContent/README.md

 New Features

 - Drake Companions - Limited to certain archetypes.
 Reworked from tabletop to work in a CRPG setting.
+(Rideable)

 - Plant Companions - Limited to certain archetypes.